 A woman is reunited with her kidnapped son after five years, but sadly she finds out that he has a near-infantile mindset and apparent mental problems.
 Will she give up on Andrew, or try to help him work through the abuse he suffered?

 The harrowing true account of Steven Stayner, who was kidnapped by a perverted pseudo-priest and his lackey during the 1970s.
 As he gets older, he realizes that he needs to try to make an escape and get back home.

 Just after he turns sixteen, Robert finds out that he is adopted.
 His parents find to their horror that he was kidnaped from his real parents.
 They decide to tell him about this, even ...
 See full summary »

 The touching true story of the fifteen years old Terry who promised his dying mother to look after his six younger brothers and keep them together as a family ... a man's job on a boy's ...
 See full summary »

 Based on a true story, The Brady family fight to adopt a little girl they fostered.
 But then social welfare decide to send Tella back to her natural father, who it is apparent is sexually ...
 See full summary »

-Roger Dollison, a police officer, and his wife Kendra are living the american dream.
-They have two children, Teddy and Sandy, and a lovely home and a dog named Rex.
-What they know and how they live as a family is irreparably changed one day when it is discovered that a classmate of Teddys is the apparent victim of sexual abuse and molestation at the respected neigbourhood daycare centre.
-Like all other parents, the Dollisons are tormented - "we should have known, we should have seen" - but there devastation is complete when Teddy tells his own story, one he promised his abusers he would never tell.
+Roger Dollison, a police officer, and his wife Kendra are living the American dream.
+They have two children, Teddy and Sandy, a lovely home, and a dog named Rex.
+What they know and how they live as a family is irreparably changed one day when it is discovered that a classmate of Teddy's is the apparent victim of sexual abuse and molestation at the respected neighborhood daycare center.
+Like all other parents, the Dollisons are tormented - "we should have known, we should have seen" - but their devastation is complete when Teddy tells his own story, one he promised his abusers he would never tell.
 Written by

 Was this review helpful to you?